Tunable THz-whistle built on two-dimensional Helmholtz resonator

 \section{Introduction}

-Plasma oscillations in 2D electron gas were predicted in the 70th by F.Stern\cite{Stern67} for ungated and, then analyzed for gated systems\cite{Chaplik72}.
+Plasma oscillations in 2D electron gas were predicted in the 60th by F.Stern\cite{Stern67} for ungated and, then analyzed for gated systems\cite{Chaplik72}.
 Over the next decade the plasmon assisted infrared absorbtion\cite{Grimes76,Allen77,Theis78,Heitmann82} and emission\cite{Tsui80} has been reported.
 Since Stern's pioneering discovery the enormous efforts were done to clarify the plasmon behavior found to be influenced by magnetic field\cite{Chiu74,Nakayama74,Volkov88}, retardation effects\cite{Kukushkin03}, geometry\cite{Kosevich88,Fetter86,Zabolotnykh22} and quality\cite{Falko89,Cheremisin17}.

-The enhanced interest to plasma oscillations in 2D systems is triggered by apparent simplicity for creation of tunable terahertz range generator(detector)\cite{Dyakonov93,Petrov20}.
+The enhanced interest to plasma oscillations in 2D systems is triggered by apparent simplicity for creation of tunable generator(detector)\cite{Dyakonov93,Petrov20} in terahertz frequencies range.
 For this purpose, the 2D system with carrier density, $n$, controlled by the gate-to-channel voltage $U_{g}$ is usually addressed.
 Neglecting retardation effects\cite{Chaplik15}, the plasmon dispersion is linear\cite{Chaplik72,Burke00}:

 where $v=\sqrt{\frac{4\pi n e^{2}d}{m\varepsilon}}$ and $k$ is the plasma wave velocity and wave vector respectively, $m$ is the effective mass of electrons.
-Then, $n=C(U_{g}-U_{T})/e$ is the 2D carrier density, $U_{T}$ is the threshold voltage\cite{Shur89}, $C=\frac{\varepsilon}{4\pi d}$ is the capacitance per unit area, $d$ is the width and $\varepsilon$ is the dielectric permittivity of gate-to-channel spacing.
-Equation(\ref{plasmon}) implies the exact definition of plasmon wave vector which depends on sample geometry being reciprocal to typical in-plane length scale.
+Then, $n=C_{g}(U_{g}-U_{T})/e$ is the 2D carrier density, $U_{T}$ is the threshold voltage\cite{Shur89}, $C_{g}=\frac{\varepsilon}{4\pi d}$ is the capacitance per unit area, $d$ is the width and $\varepsilon$ is the dielectric permittivity of gate-to-channel spacing.
+Equation(\ref{plasmon}) implies the exact definition of plasmon wave vector which depends on sample geometry being reciprocal to typical scale of the in-plane sizes.

 Usually, the outward source of electromagnetic field and, moreover, the metal gratings\cite{Tsui80} are used to excite 2D plasmon.
-Even modern studies\cite{Kukushkin20} consist of electromagnetic radiation directed by either waveguide or coupled wire antenna.
-Alternatively, a current driven mechanism for plasmon excitation was proposed\cite{Dyakonov93} for submicron 2D sample lengths but, then revised\cite{Dyakonov08} because of actual widths by three orders of magnitude more.
-A turnable THz-source is not realized yet.
+Even recent studies\cite{Kukushkin20} consist of electromagnetic radiation directed by either waveguide or coupled wire antenna.
+Alternatively, a current driven mechanism for plasmon excitation was proposed\cite{Dyakonov93} for submicron 2D sample lengths but, then was revised\cite{Dyakonov08} because of actual sample widths are three orders of magnitude more.
+A broadband turnable THz-source is not realized yet.
 Hereafter, we intend to avoid these complications by making use of Helmholtz resonator\cite{Helmholtz1885}.